How to get through the rejection

 Not selected isn’t rejected

-This scenario is playing out all over the world.
-How you handle rejected paves the path to future selection.
+How you handle rejection paves the path to future selection.

 1. Stop The Negative Self-Talk